-- Establishing a pedestrian/bicycle path from Laurel Avenue to Bascom Street along the unimproved portion of the East Eighth Street right-of-way, which would connect to Chantilly Park via Bascom Street and Wyanoke Avenue, and connecting this path to Ranier Avenue along the unimproved public right-of-way.
+- 5. Establishing a pedestrian/bicycle path from Laurel Avenue to Bascom Street along the unimproved portion of the East Eighth Street right-of-way, which would connect to Chantilly Park via Bascom Street and Wyanoke Avenue, and connecting this path to Ranier Avenue along the unimproved public right-of-way.
 (If the proposed East Eighth Street/Ranier Avenue street connections discussed in the Transportation section of this plan are implemented first, this ped/bike path should be modified accordingly.) - Maintaining the historic "trolley path" pedestrian connection between East Seventh and East Fifth Streets as a publicly-accessible walkway.
-This may involve securing and/or renewing necessary easements or rights-of-way from some adjacent property owners. - Providing a pedestrian connection from North Dotger Avenue to North Laurel Avenue adjacent to the stream bed along the extension of the Deacon Avenue rightof-way, and stabilizing the stream banks. - 8.
-Install wayfinding signs along overland connector routes between primary greenways, and to guide pedestrians from neighborhood employment and commercial centers to Independence Park.
+This may involve securing and/or renewing necessary easements or rights-of-way from some adjacent property owners. - 7.
+Providing a pedestrian connection from North Dotger Avenue to North Laurel Avenue adjacent to the stream bed along the extension of the Deacon Avenue right-of-way, and stabilizing the stream banks. - 8.
+Install wayfinding signs along overland connector routes between primary greenways.